psy0rz/zfs_autobackup/README.md

   --keep-target KEEP_TARGET
                         Number of days to keep old snapshots on target.
                         Default 30.
-  --no-snapshot         Dont create new snapshot.
-Usefull for completing
+  --no-snapshot         dont create new snapshot (usefull for finishing
-                        unfinished backups or to investigate a problem.
-  --no-send             dont send snapshots (usefull to only do a cleanup) --allow-empty         if nothing has changed, still create empty snapshots.
+                        uncompleted backups, or cleanups) --no-send             dont send snapshots (usefull to only do a cleanup) --allow-empty         if nothing has changed, still create empty snapshots.
   --ignore-replicated   Ignore datasets that seem to be replicated some other